census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 You can enrich the logs with trace IDs and span IDs by using the `logging integration <../opencensus-ext-logging>`_.

 * Create an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
-* Install the `logging integration package <../opencensus-ext-logging>`_ using ``pip install opencensus-ext-logging``.
-* Put the instrumentation key in ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.
-* You can also utilize a connection string with an instrumentation key.
-Place the connetion string in ``APPLICATIONINSIGHTS_CONNECTION_STRING`` environment variable, which will take priority over the instrumentation key environment variable.
+* Place your instrumentation key in a connection string and into ``APPLICATIONINSIGHTS_CONNECTION_STRING`` environment variable.
-* You can also specify the instrumentation key explicitly in the code, which will take priority over the previous methods.
+* You can also put the instrumentation key in ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.
-* Finally, you can specify a connection string explicitly in the code, which will take priority over all methods.
+* Alternatively, you can specify either the connection string or instrumentation key directly in your code, which will take priority over a set environment variable.

 .. code:: python